 As most people know, the longer you wait to begin taking benefits, the greater the monthly amount you receive.
-But that's especially significant in the event that you live a very long life.
-And because market interest rates are still quite low today, letting the government keep your money longer could potentially provide a higher return than you could get from most fixed-income investments.
+But that's especially significant should you live a very long life.
+And because market interest rates are still quite low today, allowing the government to keep your money longer could potentially provide a higher return than you could get from most fixed income investments.

 Will your Social Security benefits be taxed?
 Find out what you need to know here.Read More